Journal of Neurosurgery

-The Journal of Neurosurgery is a monthly peer-reviewed medical journal covering all aspects of neurosurgery.
+The Journal of Neurosurgery (the JNS) is a monthly peer-reviewed medical journal covering all aspects of neurosurgery.
 It is published by the American Association of Neurological Surgeons and the editor-in-chief is James Rutka.
 It was established in 1944, with Louise Eisenhardt as founding editor.
 Originally published bimonthly, it switched to a monthly schedule in 1962.
 All content is freely available online after 12 months, until it is 10 years old.
-According to the Journal Citation Reports, the journal has a 2021 impact factor of x.xxx.
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 4.1.

 Editors-in-chief

 The following persons are or have been editors-in-chief of the journal: